Real-Time Evaluation of Afghan President Ghani’s Peace Policy

 Mohammad Ashraf Ghani.
 Photo: Reuters

 Over the last century, Afghanistan has been the epicenter of good but mostly bad things that happened in Central and South Asia.
-Not surprisingly, the problems and solutions associated with reaching peace agreement with the Taliban group are viewed differently by the involved stakeholders.
+Not surprisingly, the problems and solutions associated with reaching a peace agreement with the Taliban group are viewed differently by the involved stakeholders.

 Noticeable progress has been made in the last three years.
 President Mohammed Ashraf Ghani’s administration has been able to broaden the scope of deliberations on the peace process.
 Apparently, everyone has finally agreed on bringing peace to Afghanistan.
 However, the real challenge is considering everyone’s interests and reaching an agreement on who gets what and how much.